mootqns/dog-guesser/README.md

 throughout the quiz will be shown.
 Once completed, you can enter a username to store your score on the leaderboard!

 ## Contributing
-As this project serves as a formal final for my CPSC332 course contributions are not being accepted to avoid academic integrity policy issues
+As this project serves as the final for my CPSC332 course contributions are not being accepted to avoid academic integrity policy issues

 ## Credits
 Author: Matt Nguyen